 If you want to make fruitcake cookies, you will need the following ingredients:

-- brown sugar adds a little flavour and softness to these cookies.
-Combined with granulated sugar, it leads to the perfect texture for a slice-and-bake cookie, not too soft, not too crunchy.
+- sugar—we use a combination of granulated sugar (helps give a crispy edge) and brown sugar (for flavour and softness).
+The combination leads to the perfect texture for a slice-and-bake cookie, not too soft, not too crunchy.

-- all-purpose flour is needed to bind all the ingredients together and give the cookies structure, contributing to the chewiness of the cookies as well.
-If you don't use enough flour, your cookies may spread too much as they bake
+- all-purpose flour is needed to bind all the ingredients together and give the cookies structure.
+If you don't use enough flour, your cookies may spread too much as they bake or they may fall apart with all the dried fruit.

-- ground cardamom and allspice are added to the dough to make these cookies very flavourful.
+- spices—I used a combination of ground cardamom and allspice.
 Feel free to vary the spices.
 You can try cinnamon, nutmeg, or cloves too if you prefer.
 Just remember with some of these warm spices, a little goes a long way!

 - salt is really important to balance out the sweet flavour of the candied fruit and dried fruit.
 Don't skip it.
 I like to use Diamond Crystal fine kosher salt, but table salt will work, though the cookies will be saltier and you may want to halve the salt in that case.